 Stovetop Mini Flapjacks are thin “rounds” of cornbread fried in a greased skillet on top of the stove.

 They look like pancakes.
-Easy to make.
-Crusty and delicious.
+Crusty outside.
+Moist inside.

 In the United States (especially the south), flapjacks are thin “rounds” of cornbread batter fried in a greased skillet on top of the stove.

 According to the Oxford English Dictionary, the word “flapjack” was used as early as the beginning of the 16th century.
-During the time, it was very likely a flat tart.
+During that time, it was very likely a flat tart.